rickdtc/whatsdetta/README.md

 * pypiwin32

 ## Contributing
-1. gangsta needs you brothers and sisters, so make sure to spread this version and make it popular!
+1. whatsdetta needs you brothers and sisters, so make sure to spread this version and make it popular!
-2. It's currently in pause in development because all the devs have gotten too gangsta to work on it
+2. It's currently in pause in development because all the devs have gotten too green to work on it

 # Very important Update
 Apparently the fork of this repo called `vendetta` on mobile got archived, RIP